gatk-workflows/gatk4-exome-analysis-pipeline/README.md

   - Successfully tested on v44
   - Does not work on versions < v23 due to output syntax

-### Important Note :
+### Important Notes :
 - Runtime parameters are optimized for Broad's Google Cloud Platform implementation.
-- For help running workflows on the Google Cloud Platform or locally please view the following tutorial [(How to) Execute Workflows from the gatk-workflows Git Organization](https://software.broadinstitute.org/gatk/documentation/article?id=12521).
+- For help running workflows on the Google Cloud Platform or locally please view the following tutorial [(How to) Execute Workflows from the gatk-workflows Git Organization](https://gatk.broadinstitute.org/hc/en-us/articles/360035530952).
+- Please visit the [User Guide](https://gatk.broadinstitute.org/hc/en-us/categories/360002310591) site for further documentation on our workflows and tools.

+### Contact Us :
-- The following material is provided by the GATK Team.
-Please post any questions or concerns to one of our forum sites : [GATK](https://gatkforums.broadinstitute.org/gatk/categories/ask-the-team/) , [Terra](https://support.terra.bio/hc/en-us/community/topics/360000500432) , [WDL/Cromwell](https://gatkforums.broadinstitute.org/wdl/categories/ask-the-wdl-team).
+- The following material is provided by the Data Science Platforum group at the Broad Institute.
+Please direct any questions or concerns to one of our forum sites : [GATK](https://gatk.broadinstitute.org/hc/en-us/community/topics) or [Terra](https://support.terra.bio/hc/en-us/community/topics/360000500432).
-- Please visit the [User Guide](https://software.broadinstitute.org/gatk/documentation/) site for further documentation on our workflows and tools.

 ### LICENSING :
 Copyright Broad Institute, 2019 | BSD-3